I'm Glad: Lawsuits

 The recreation of dance sequences from Flashdance led the film's production company, Paramount Pictures, to sue Lopez and Sony Music over copyright infringement claims.
 A spokesperson for Lopez said that the film is one of Lopez's favorite movies, and that clip was nothing but a tribute to it.
 Paramount and Sony settled out of court.
 Apart from this, Maureen Marder—whose life was the inspiration for Flashdance—sued Lopez and Sony for copyright infringement in November 2003.
 Additionally, Marder had previously also sued Paramount for only paying her a $2,300 fee for her story, which the film adaption of grossed over $150 million at the United States box office.
 Marder "had refused to grant sequel rights or to permit any further use of her story or identity after the film became a success" according to her attorney, Robert Hefling.
 Hefling stated, "She is penniless, disabled with a spinal injury, and trying to raise a teenage daughter.
 Now her life story is on the screen again—and other people are profiting from it—with no acknowledgment of her rights, let alone fair compensation for her contribution."
 In June 2006, all of Marder's claims were dismissed.

 Live performances

-During the song's initial release Lopez did not perform the song live at any moment in time until her acceptance at the MTV Video Music Awards in 2018 where she performed a small section of the song in her 10 minute long medley including recreating the video moment in which a bucket of water is splashed onto her from above while dancing (a hologram light replacing the water during the performance).
-Lopez included I’m Glad in her set list for the 2021 Global Citizen Live Festival.
+During the song's initial release Lopez did not perform the song live at any moment in time until her performance at the 2018 MTV Video Music Awards in 2018 where she performed a small section of the song in her 10 minute long medley including recreating the video moment in which a bucket of water is splashed onto her from above while dancing (a hologram light replacing the water during the performance).
+Lopez included "I’m Glad" on her set list for the 2021 Global Citizen Live Festival.
+"I'm Glad" was also performed during Lopez's Apple Music Live concert in 2024, where she promoted the album This Is Me...Now (2024).